 Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2022-2023 (PY2022), as part of the Consolidated Plan (CP) process.
 In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings to be held in each county.
-In support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held via electronic means.
-In the County of Kaual (County), HHFDC will conduct a virtual hearing with the County's Kauai County Housing Agency on Monday, October 11, 2021 at 2:00 pm.
+In support of ongoing efforts to curb the spread of the COVID-19 pandemic, hearings will be held use alternations in the COVID-19 pandemic, hearings will be held via electronic means.
+In the County of Kaual (County), HHFDC will conduct a virtual hearing with the County's Kaual County Housing Agency on Monday, October 11, 2021 at 2:00 pm.